sqlsaturday/sqlsatwebsite/foundation.md

 ---
 layout: page
-title: The SQLSaturday Foundation
+title: The SQLSaturday Corporation
 permalink: /foundation/
 ---
 ![Under Construction](/assets/img/Page_Under_Construction.png)

 **Note: this site is under construction and will change over time.**

-The SQLSaturday foundation is being established as a non-profit corporation in the US at this time.
+The SQL Saturday Corporation was established as a US corporation in May 2021.
+This entity is currently seeking nonprofit status from the US IRS.

 The initial board of directors was appointed by Steve Jones, and consists of these individuals: